-- 160 could be another reason for the slightly underestimated simulated AMOC strength.
-The AMOC strength in the FGOALS-g3 model at both sub-tropical and sub-polar regions is very high, even compared to its predecessor FGOALS-g2 (Li et al., 2020) .
+140 sents an earlier time than that of the observations, the changes in AMOC over the historical simulations (Gong et al., 2022) are message about the response to increasing orbital forcing.
+Therefore, we consider these to be different samples from the same underlying distribution (Latif et al., 2022).

+145 et al., 2020).
 These can be attributed to the strong convection occurring in the North Atlantic Ocean.
-Despite a mixed layer depth similar to observations, the intensity of the simulated deep convection is too strong in the Irminger, Labrador and Nordic Seas, and wintertime convection was overestimated (Li et al., 2013). - 165 The interannual variability of the AMOC is also model-dependent (Tab.
+Despite a mixed layer depth similar to observations, the intensity of the simulated deep convection is too strong in the Irminger, Labrador and Nordic Seas, and wintertime convection was overestimated (Li et al., 2013).

+The interannual variability of the AMOC is also model-dependent (Tab.
 1), and generally does not alter much between the various experiments.
-EC-Earth3-LR and the two models by FGOALS are the exceptions, but they do not provide coherent message about the response to increasing orbital forcing.
-Therefore, we consider these to be different samples from the same underlying distribution (Latif et al., 2022).
+EC-Earth3-LR and the two models by FGOALS are the exceptions, but they do not provide coherent

-Brierley et al. (2020) adopted an arbitrary criteria to assess the importance of AMOC changes by shading the region where changes are less than The absolute AMOC changes in the midHolocene and lig127k experiments (with respect to the piControl) 170 are compared to the magnitude of the internal variability (1 standard deviation) of each model's piControl experiment (Fig. 1b).
-The magnitude of the simulated AMOC changes in the midHolocene are within the range of the model's internal variability for all the models, except for HadGEM-GC31-LL and MRI-ESM2-0.
-The extent of AMOC changes in the lig127k are generally larger, with 3 models (ACCESS-ESM1-5, EC-Earth3-LR and IPSL-CM6A-LR) showing changes that are larger than their
+The absolute AMOC changes in the midHolocene and lig127k experiments (with respect to the piControl) are compared to the magnitude of the internal variability (1 standard deviation) of each model's piControl experiment (Fig. 1b).
+The magnitude of the simulated AMOC changes in the midHolocene are within the range of the model's internal variability for all the models,

-175 internal variability.
+155 except for HadGEM-GC31-LL and MRI-ESM2-0.
+The extent of AMOC changes in the lig127k are generally larger, with 3 models (ACCESS-ESM1-5, EC-Earth3-LR and IPSL-CM6A-LR) showing changes that are larger than their internal variability.
 Looking at the relative changes in AMOC seen in the midHolocene and lig127k experiments (Fig. 1c) is one possible way to approach to account the large spread in AMOC strengths in the piControl.
-Changes within the $\pm 5\%$ of the piControl AMOC strength.
-Only 4 out of 15 PMIP3 and range (red dashed horizontal lines) have previously been considered to represent no substantial AMOC changes (Brierley et al., 2020).
-Only 3 out of 11 PMIP4 models demonstrate a changes which performed midHolocene experiment demonstrate a change in midHolocene AMOC larger than this(Fig. 1 left panel)...
-In addition, these 180 4-3 models all show a stronger AMOC in the midHolocene than that in the piControl experiment.
-The majority of the models do not demonstrate a substantial change in the maximum AMOC strength between this two periods-timeslices either at 30°N or at 50°N (Tab.
-1; Fig. 1left panelc.
+Changes within the $\pm 5\%$ range (red dashed horizontal lines) have previously been considered to represent no substantial AMOC changes (Brierley et al., 2020).
+Only 3

+- 160 out of 11 PMIP4 models which performed midHolocene experiment demonstrate a change in midHolocene AMOC larger than this.
+In addition, these 3 models all show a stronger AMOC in the midHolocene than that in the piControl experiment.
+The majority of the models do not demonstrate a substantial change in the maximum AMOC strength between this two timeslices either at 30°N or at 50°N (Tab.
+1; Fig. 1c.
 Percentage of AMOC changes at 50°N is not shown).
-Brierley et al. (2020) state that these findings are consistent with the palaeo-reconstructions for the midHolocene mid-Holocene, something discussed further in Sect.
-5. 185
+Brierley et al. (2020) state that these findings are consistent with the palaeo-reconstructions for the mid-Holocene, something discussed further in Sect. - 165 5.
+Similar results are seen for the lig127k in Fig. 1c.
+There are 4 models (ACCESS-ESM1-5, EC-Earth3-LR, FGOALS-f3-L and IPSL-CM6A-LR) that have AMOC strength changes exceeding 5% of the piControl strength at both 30 and 50°N. (The changes in AMOC strength in HadGEM3-GC31-LL at 30°N is outside the 5% range as well, but its AMOC change at 50°N is not).
+The extent of these deviations are generally larger than those seen in the midHolocene.